mainmatter/mainmatter.com/training/_posts/2017-05-12-modern-javascript.md

     duration: 30
   - title: 'EXERCISE: Versioned Documents'
     description: Progressive Web Apps often need to store data in some durable medium.
-      It's a good idea version long-living data, since old data may need to work with new versions of the application.
-We'll use our newfound knowledge of control flow statements, to "upgrade" a versioned data structure, to the current version, so that the rest of our app need not worry about it.
+      It's a good idea to version long-living data since old data may need to work with new versions of the application.
+We'll use our newfound knowledge of control flow statements to "upgrade" a versioned data structure to the current version, so that the rest of our app need not worry about it.
     item_type: exercise
     start_time: '15:00'